Skip to main content

 • In this module you will develop an understanding of cognitive, social and neuroscience approaches to forensic psychology.
 You will look at social approaches to different victim and offender groups, the neuroscience of psychopathy, interviewing victims, physiological approaches to deception, detection, and the role of eyewitness identifications in the legal system.
 You will also examine receiver operating characteristic (ROC) analysis and confidence relationships as they apply to decision makers and estimator and system variables.

-• The placement is designed to you the opportunity to gain practical work experience to enhance your CV for future applications to jobs in the health sector or to undertake PhD-level study.
+• The placement is designed to give you the opportunity to gain practical work experience to enhance your CV for future applications to jobs in the health sector or to undertake PhD-level study.
 You will be responsible for securing a placement that aligns with your individual career plans, but will provided with support by the Department of Psychology and the Careers and Employability Service.

 Teaching and learning is delivered primarily through sessions lasting between one-and-a-half and five hours.
 These typically combine seminar discussions with practical exploration or workshops.
 Where possible, these will be student-led, with participants encouraged to devise exercises engaging with the relevant issues and to direct fellow-students in these experiments.